ruilinqi/hello-world/README.md

 This project is worked with HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express back-end skills.

-## Getting Started

-1. Git clone the project `git clone git@github.com:ruilinqi/tweeter-app.git` on your own computer
-2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
-5. Have fun!

 ## Final Product
 Main Page on desktop/laptop or large size screen
 !["Screenshot of main page"](https://github.com/ruilinqi/tweeter-app/blob/master/public/docs/main-page.png)